we-are-Joinup/cordova-plugin-transparent-status-bar/README.md

 });
 ```
 The **result** variable returns the value:
-* the height of the statusbar if it is transparent
+* height (px) of the statusbar if it is transparent
 * 0 if the status bar is not transparent (Android version < KITKAT)
 * -1 if there was an error